Meet the Author

 Find and follow Elisa on Substack for more thoughts on writing, books, and literary citizenship.

-Click to explore Elisa’s most popular Substack posts and sign up for “The Bricklayer’s Daughter,” where you can subscribe for free and access past blog posts on The Italian Prisoner’s fascinating backstory.
+Click each photo to explore Elisa’s most popular Substack posts and sign up for “The Bricklayer’s Daughter,” where you can subscribe for free and access past blog posts on The Italian Prisoner’s fascinating backstory.